 Dates and Country of Origin: The scientific understanding of phosphates likely began in the 18th centuryA century is a period of 100 years.
 Examples: • The 21st Century: The years 2000 to 2099. • The 19th Century: The years 1800 to 1899. • The 8th Century BC: The years 800 BC to 701 BC.
-Etymology:… Read More, with the identification of phosphoric acidA Deep Dive into pH, Health, and Everyday Life Have you ever puckered your lips after biting into a lemon or felt a burning sensation in your chest after a spicy meal?
-That’s the tangy sensation of acidity in action….
-Read More.
+Etymology: The word “century” comes from the Latin word “centuria,” which… Read More, with the identification of phosphoric acidA Deep Dive into pH, Health, and Everyday Life Have you ever puckered your lips after biting into a lemon or felt a burning sensation in your chest after a spicy meal?
+That’s the tangy sensation of acidity in action.
+While we often associate acidity with food and taste, it’s… Read More.
 The term “phosphate” itself emerged around the same time, possibly in Europe.

 Phosphate plays a fascinating role in your body’s metabolism, particularly in ATP: